g0tmk/dotfiles-linux/README.md

 ## dotfiles

+#### TODO:
+- Xmobar config wifi adapter name only works with wifi on xps9550
+- Check hist file after a while to see if zsh's KEYBOARD_HACK option is needed
+- Figure out why xmobar is hidden by windows by default

 #### Install steps on a fresh Debian (Testing) machine

 0. Install Debian minimal system, install only "Standard System Utilities" and "Laptop" if needed.